rharcosta/pascal-projects/README.md

 # pascal-projects

-Simple projects carried out in Pascal during my IT Technician 2016-2018.
+Projects created in Pascal during my IT Technician 2016-2018.